 A Red Folder is a special place to keep important healthcare paperwork

-organized and easily accessible.
-In it, we recommend including copies
+organized and in easy access.
+In it, we recommend including copies of

 Medical Orders for Life-Sustaining Treatment (MOLST) form, a current list of your healthcare providers and medications, and a recent photo.